elushaX/hycov/README.md

 ## Known issues
+  - bugs in workspace mode with empty workspace
   - some parameters are not exposed to hyprland config
   - not tested with window groups
   - currently only for selecting window, closing and opening windows is not support